PetrYako/PetrYako/README.md

-# Hi, I'm Petr Yakovenko 👋
+# Hi, I'm Petr Yakovenko

 ## QA Engineer | Test Automation Specialist

 I'm a QA Engineer based in Serbia with 5+ years of experience in software testing.
-I specialize in building and maintaining test automation frameworks and have contributed to the [Kotest](https://github.com/kotest/kotest) testing framework.
+I specialize in building and maintaining test automation frameworks

 ---